Humanity needs leadership and solidarity to defeat COVID-19

 The coronavirus COVID-19 pandemic is the defining global health crisis of our time and the greatest challenge we have faced since World War Two.
-Since its emergence in Asia late last year, the virus has spread to every continent except Antarctica.
-Cases are rising daily in Africa the Americas, and Europe.
+Since its emergence in Asia in 2019, the virus has spread to every continent except Antarctica.

-The pandemic is moving like a wave—one that may yet crash on those least able to cope.
+The pandemic is moving like a wave—one that may crash on those least able to cope.

 But COVID-19 is much more than a health crisis.
 By stressing every one of the countries it touches, it has the potential to create devastating social, economic and political crises that will leave deep scars.

 Every country needs to act immediately to prepare, respond, and recover.
-The UN system will support countries through each stage, with a focus on the most vulnerable.
+The UN system is supporting countries through each stage, with a focus on the most vulnerable.

-Drawing on our experience with other outbreaks such as Ebola, HIV, SARS, TB and malaria, as well as our long history of working with the private and public sector, UNDP will help countries to urgently and effectively respond to COVID-19 as part of its mission to eradicate poverty, reduce inequalities and build resilience to crises and shocks.
+Drawing on our experience with other outbreaks such as Ebola, HIV, SARS, TB and malaria, as well as our long history of working with the private and public sector, UNDP is helping countries respond to COVID-19 as part of its mission to eradicate poverty, reduce inequalities and build resilience to crises and shocks.

 “We are already hard at work, together with our UN family and other partners, on three immediate priorities: supporting the health response including the procurement and supply of essential health products, under WHO’s leadership, strengthening crisis management and response, and addressing critical social and economic impacts.”
 UNDP Administrator, Achim Steiner